 Performance measures are outcomes that help evaluate the effectiveness of the program.
 Success for the HSSP is defined by increased housing stability for households served by the program.
-Each performance measure indicated below has a target that is the level of desirable performance that each intervention type should reach to indicate a high performing program.
+There are two performance targets for each HSSP intervention: diversion and referrals to coordinated entry.